seriema/retro-cloud/README.md

         ```

     * If you have ROMs on a desktop: Use [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) and copy them to `Storage Accounts/[numbers]storage/Files Shares/retro-cloud/RetroPie/roms`
+1. Add scraper credentials.
+Retro-Cloud uses [Skyscraper by Lars Muldjord](https://github.com/muldjord/skyscraper) for scraping.
+It supports adding credentials the scraper modules, which can allow you to scrape using more threads, priority when the source is under heavy load, or access to sources that require credentials.
+Read more [here](https://github.com/muldjord/skyscraper/blob/master/docs/CONFIGINI.md#usercredscredentials-or-key).
+Alternatives:
+    * On the Raspberry Pi: `$ ./add-scraper-credential.sh MODULE USER PASSWORD`
+    * On the VM: `$ ./add-scraper-credential.sh MODULE USER PASSWORD`
 1. Scrape for metadata.
 Alternatives:
     > Note: This will take a _long_ time.
 A test run of 6 platforms with 13k files took 10 hours.
 EmulationStation must not be running during this time.
     * On the Raspberry Pi: `$ bash -i run-scraper.sh`